Thermocol/CounterApp-Android/README.md

 2. Increment:
-   When we click on the increment button the number increases by 1.
+   When we click on the increment button the number increases by 1. ( Here for 6 I clicked it 6 times )